-The Company's capital expenditure program for 2019 includes:
+The Company's capital expenditure program for 2020 includes:

-- development of Ayesha, Aminah and Ayesha North gas and condensate discoveries in Badin IV South block involving installation of a production facility; - development of Zainab gas and condensate discovery in Badin IV North block; - drilling of one exploration well in the Badin IV South exploration license; and - drilling of one exploration well in the Guddu exploration license.
+- development of Zainab gas and condensate discovery in Badin IV North block; - drilling of development well in Zarghun South lease; - drilling of one exploration well in the Badin IV South exploration license; and - drilling of one exploration well in the Guddu exploration license.

-This capital expenditure program is expected to be funded through available cash and internal cash generation.
+This capital expenditure program is expected to be funded through available cash, proceeds of Askari Bank syndicated term finance facilities and internal cash generation.